Our Island Plan

 • Emergency Travel Document: will continue to be delivered within 24 Hours (working days)

-• Standard Service: is taking up to 20 working days
+• Standard Service: is taking longer than 20 working days due to technical issues (this excludes delivery)

 The Public Counter is open from 10am to 2pm Monday to Friday.